ScottHMcKean/multimodal-accelerator/README.md

 1. Ingest: Ingest the documents from a source and store them in volumes and delta tables.

-2. Extract: Use layout analysis to extract and parse text, tables, images, and metadata from the documents.
+2. Convert: Use layout analysis to extract and parse text, tables, images, and metadata from the documents.

-3. Featurize: Featurize this information for vector search and retrieval.
+3. Feature: Feature engineer a useful vector representation of the documents for search and retrieval.

-4. Inference: Use a foundation model and agent framework to search and extract information from the documents.
+4. Infer: Use a foundation model and agent framework to search and extract information from the documents.

 5. Interface: Provide a basic user interface for interacting with the agent and gathering feedback.